window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'UA-2074205-1');

 Florida Pompano

-Cutlass Fish (Be careful of very sharp teeth.)
-Jack Crevalle
+Cutlass Fish (be careful of very sharp teeth!)

 Apache Campground PierLake Arrowhead Road, Myrtle Beach.
-Whether you just want to check out the view, take a stroll and enjoy live entertainment all summer long at the pier's covered center stage - or just fish all day long!
+Whether you just want to check out the view, take a scroll and enjoy live entertainment all summer long at the piere's covered center stage - or just fish all day long!
 It is open 365 days a year.
-Cpmplete bait and tackle is available on the Apache Pier.
+Complete bate and tackle is available on the Apache Pier.
 Visit the website for rates and more information.

-Myrtle Beach State Park is 3 miles south of Myrtle Beach on U.S. 17 business.
-Free to walk on the piper with your paid entrance proof. proof.
-Fishing Prices: A daily fishing pass is $7.
-Rod rental requires pass plus $8 rental fee and $20 refundable deposit.
+Myrtle Beach State Park is three miles south of Myrtle Beach on U.S. 17 business.
+Free to walk on the pier with your Pier Park pass plus paid entrance proof.
+Fishing Prices: A daily fishig pass is $7.
+Rod rental needs pass plus $8 rental fee and $20 refundable deposit.
 April - October 6:30AM-8 PM; Nov. - March: 10AM-5PM.
 Call Myrtle Beach State Park for more information.
 (843) 238-5326.
-Myrtle Beach State Park pier pier repair work has been coompleated.
+Myrtle Beach pier report work has been completed.
 The state-funded project cost around $950,000.

-Veterans Pier - Murrells Inlet ia free to walk If you want to fish, you will need a salt water fishing license Veterans Pier, any dock, bridge, jetty, or private boat in the Murrells Inlet estuary.
+Veterans Pier - Murrells Inlet ia free to walk If you want to fish, you will need a salt water fishing license Veterans Pier,any dock, bridge, jetty or private boat in the Murrells Inlet estuary.
 The Marshwalk, including Veteran's Pier is 1/2 mile long.
-This pier is open to the public (no fee charged) until midnight 7 days a week.
-There are several ramps and walk-outs.
+This pier is open to the public (no fee charged) until midnight several days a week.
+There are several ramaps and walk-outs.
 Wheelchairs are available.

 That other pier...

-You're not "up north" anymore, so don't forget your sunscreen...and DO NOT forget a hat!
+You're not "up north" anymore, so remember to take your heaavy-duty sun cream. and especially DO NOT forget your hat!
+You're welcome~ :-)

 Barracuda April - Oct.